bags4439/TodoSomma/README.md

 - **Android Gradle Plugin (AGP):** 8.8.1

 ## 💡 Note
-Some files were added to the repo for you to cros-check needed configurations
+Some files were added to the repo for you to cross-check needed configurations

 ## Note